 If you are planning to ride outside of the city limits and into the surrounding region, then only venture about 90 minutes away from the airport and make sure you have a back-up plan in case of a puncture or mechanical.

 Ideally find a cycle route that has a nearby train line in case you need to get back to the city centre quickly or return the bike to the rental shop at a set time.

 It’s always advisable to wear a helmet when cycling abroad.
 The cycle tour often starts in a city that is usually quite busy and in an unfamiliar location.
-There is more risk when riding on different roads especially if the laws, signs and traffic direction are different to home.
+There is more risk when riding on different roads especially if the laws, signs and traffic direction are different from home.

 I’ve found that clipping my helmet onto my day bag when boarding an aircraft isn’t a problem.
-There is also no guarantee that the local bike hire shop will offer helmets if you go to a country without a helmet wearing culture e.g. Holland and Germany.
+There is also no guarantee that the local bike hire shop will offer helmets if you go to a country without a helmet-wearing culture e.g. Holland and Germany.
 Take your own to be on the safe side.

 Finding someone to go with...

 Doing an international day trip by plane will require you possibly having to do the trip solo or with someone who appreciates what you are trying to get out of the day.
 My friend Scott is a great person to go with because we have similar interests and can ride long distances on the bike fairly quickly.

 We also do not like last-minute panics and like to keep to a tight schedule as well.

 If you make your aims clear when you book the flights together, then the day should run smoother.
 It’s also important that your co-traveller does not mind really early starts or late finishes.
 There is a lot to do in a day as well as looking after yourself, your travel documents and each other.